unit214/website/blogposts/governance-app.md

 to interact with the blockchain directly and securely for critical operations like voting and delegations.
 Additionally, the app is also validating the smart contracts code to ensure their integrity.

-These challenges were met with a blend of modern technologies and innovative approaches, ensuring the Governance App was not only a testament to aeternity's technical possibilities but also a forward-looking solution for decentralised governance.
+These challenges were met with fully perishable state in the backend, a focus on client side data processing, and exceptional error handling, ensuring the Governance App was not only a testament to aeternity's technical possibilities but also a forward-looking solution for decentralised governance with great user experience, regardless of the users connectivity and trust in central entities.

 ## 📈 Results and Impact

 The Governance App has seen a positive reception from the aeternity community, with an increasing number of polls and active participation reflecting its utility and impact.
-The app has been built from scratch in 4 months and has been running in production on low maintenance and with no significant incidents since 2019.
+The app was built from scratch in 4 months and has been running in production on low maintenance and with no significant incidents since 2019.

 ## 🎯 Conclusion